 To keep your beard soft, hydrated and the skin beneath it healthy, use beard oil at least two to three times per day.
 If the weather is extremely humid or dry, apply more often.

-Look for Jojoba, it will more than often do the trick.
+Look for products that contain jojoba oil, like Viking Revolution Beard Oil Conditioner.
+It will more than often do the trick!

 Remember, soak the beard oil into the roots of your hairs!